Financial Samurai

 I’ve had so many great memories in the various properties I’ve owned.
 And it’s been fun to flip through my Chinese coin collection or my dad’s baseball collection while sipping on a 2009 Chateau d’Yquem purchased over a decade ago.

 Enjoy your investments while enjoying your life!
-It’s one of the best combinations for utilizing your money.
+It's one of the best combinations for utilizing your money.
+Listen to my chat with Ben Miller, CEO of Fundrise, about how he thinks we've past the real estate bottom and has expectations for higher prices.

-Private Real Estate Reader Questions And Action Items
+Private Real Estate Questions And Suggestions

 Readers, are you a private real estate investor?
 How has your experience been, especially since the pandemic began?
 If you recently had a real estate investment windfall, how are you reinvesting the proceeds?